jak464/BFL/README.md

-Instructions on how to run BFL:
+Instructions on How to Run BFL:

 1).
 Download 'BFL' to desired location